Urban Survival & Self-Sufficiency - Personal Growth quest for Intermediate level adventurers

 3

-Create a no-refrigeration food cache: Stock 7-day supply of foods that actually taste good cold—canned fish, nut butters, dried fruits, crackers, powdered milk.
-Rotate every 6 months by eating and replacing.
-Learn vacuum sealing for extending pantry staples.
-Test one full day eating only your cache to identify gaps.
+Build a seven-day supply of foods that taste good at room temperature: canned fish, nut butters, dried fruits, crackers, powdered milk.
+Rotate every six months by eating and replacing.
+Spend one full day eating only from your cache to find what you forgot or what makes you miserable.

 4